 “I will build my church, and the gates of Hades will not overcome it.”
 Matthew 16:18

-The Pentagon is building a new breed of warships that are designed to fight terrorism.
-This new class of battleship will carry a crew of 360 sailors and 700 combat-ready Marines to be delivered ashore by helicopters and assault craft.
-But, get this: One of the fleet, the USS New York, has been built from 24 tons of scrap metal from the wreckage of the World Trade Center terrorist attack on September 11, 2001.
-Steel from the World Trade Center was melted down in a foundry in Amite, Louisiana, to cast the ship’s bow section.
-Talk about turning the tables on terrorists.
-The fallout of terrorism’s best moment is used to defeat it.
-What a great idea!
+Several years ago, the Pentagon built warships designed to fight terrorism.
+This class of battleship could carry a crew of 360 sailors and 700 combat-ready Marines to be delivered ashore by helicopters and assault craft.
+Interestingly, one of the fleet, the USS New York, was built with 24 tons of scrap metal from the wreckage of the World Trade Center terrorist attack on September 11, 2001.
+Talk about turning the tables on terrorism–the fallout of one of the most horrific acts of terrorism was used for fighting against evil!

 But it’s no better than the idea that our God had when He took us, scraped and trashed by the terrorism of sin, and processed us through a redemptive meltdown to re-tool us for war against the terror of hell.
 As Paul said, we are a new creation in Jesus (2 Corinthians 5:17), having been delivered from the grip of darkness and placed into the kingdom of God’s dear Son (Colossians 1:13)!
 Why the meltdown and re-creation?
 To equip us to aggressively go against the forces of darkness in our world.
 To crash the gates of hell (Matthew 16:18)!